psp515/ObjectiveProgramming/README.md

 To use this project simply downolad this repository and open it in InteliJ or VSC.
 <br/>
 Use gardle to autmatically install required java and simply run apps.

-### Usage

-If you need to make statistical excersice EvoultionGenerator may be perfect for you, it displays additional statisctical data and provides export to .csv file.

 ### License